reTHINK-project/specs/messaging-framework/stub-specification.md

 The interface that a protocol stub has to implement is kept very small and simple by intent.

-A protocolStub is constructed with a set of parameters that ensures that the stub can be uniquely identified, can connect to its backend Messaging Node and can communicate with the messaging bus in the runtime.
+A protocolStub is constructed with a set of parameters that ensures that the stub can be uniquely identified, connect to its backend Messaging Node and can communicate with the messaging bus in the runtime.

 ```
 new ProtoStub(runtimeProtoStubURL, busPostMessage, configuration)